Dan-DH/HaikuBoto/README.md

 HaikuBoto is a Reddit bot written in Python.
 It combs through the comments of the hottest posts in r/all, looking for phrases that are 17 syllables long.

 If the comment can be divided into three verses of 5-7-5 syllables without splitting words in half, HaikuBoto will reply to the comment with the formatted haiku.
-He will also log the comment and user ID of the author in a SQLite database for posterity.
+It will also log the comment and user ID of the author in a SQLite database for posterity.

 ### Why is HaikuBoto?